 1. Size Chart Matching

 The ShoeSize.Me database contains an Official Size Chart for every brand in our database.
 We take the official size chart guidelines of each brand and compare and connect them to each other.
 On a basic level, this enables us to provide a recommendation that follows the official size guides that each of the brands uses and publishes.
-ShoeSize.Me is able to compare these charts and calculate a recommendation which acts as the first layer in how our algorithm learns and a starting point when our database has little or no previous data.
+ShoeSize.Me is able to compare these charts against each other and calculate a recommendation.
+This acts as the first layer in how our algorithm learns and is a starting point when our database has little or no previous data.

-While the Size Chart Matching and the Shoe Shelf App layers described above provide a basis for recommendations, the core long-term learning by our algorithm is done through machine learning via - primarily - the Purchase & Returns exchanges set up during onboarding.
-From the Purchase & Returns, our algorithm analyzes combinations of user input, purchase patterns and return patterns and combines those with product attributes that together enable ShoeSize.Me to calculate size recommendations.
-Through usage of the Size Advisor by your shoppers and with time, the algorithm learns more and more about sizing differences between your shoe models and their connections to other brands and retailers.
+While the Size Chart Matching and the Employee Shoe Shelf layers described above provide a basis for recommendations, the core long-term machine learning by our algorithm is done through the daily Purchase & Returns exchanges set up during onboarding.
+From the Purchase & Returns, our algorithm analyzes combinations of user input, purchase patterns and return patterns and combines those with product attributes that enable ShoeSize.Me to calculate size recommendations.
+Through the usage of the Size Advisor by your shoppers, with time, the algorithm learns more and more about sizing differences between your shoe models and their connections to other brands and retailers.
 The long-term learning curve achieved through the usage of the Size Advisor and the Purchase & Returns data follows an s-curve with a slow start, steep learning, and a sustainable plateau.
 There is no way to “skip” or fast forward this learning, but remember; ShoeSize.Me is constantly learning from the insecure and uncertain shoppers who are hurting your profits today.
 This is why it is important to keep the long-term, big picture in mind, which you review on your Performance Platform.
-The sooner you let the tech run on your website, the sooner you maximize results.
+The sooner you let the technology run on your website and the sooner you begin engaging with your shoppers and offering customer service around sizing, the sooner you maximize results.

 Need help?
 Contact us at email@example.com